 Airlines and other carriers restrict the size and weight of bags, have limits on the number of carry-on bags, etc. What about cruise lines?
-There is no shortage of advice about how to pack for a cruise, but how much you can bring onboard?
+There is no shortage of advice about how to pack for a cruise, and we have a great cruise packing list you can use, but how much you can bring onboard?
 Let's look at how much of your world you can bag up and bring on a cruise and what cruise line policies say about how lightly you need to travel.

 Bringing Luggage on a Cruise - The Basics